mapeveri/python-ddd-cqrs/README.md

 Use
 ---

-To start environment using makefile:
+To start the environment using makefile:

     make run